AKLT-states as ZX-diagrams: diagrammatic reasoning for quantum states: Conclusion

 Our work opens several directions for further research.
 One is to seek ZXH-representations of more general quantum states that would allow computations on them to be simplified.
 The success in representing AKLT-type states suggests that more general resonating valence bond states~\cite{Anderson73}, as well as fractional quantum Hall states~\cite{Arovas88} have useful representations in the ZXH-calculus. { Another natural direction is to construct more elaborate symmetry-protected topological phases~\cite{Pollmann2010,Schuch2011,Chen2011,senthil2015}.
-For example, other higher-order topological phases could be built based on the coupled wire construction~\cite{Meng19}, which consists of piling coupled $d-1$-dimensional states together to construct $d$-dimensional topological states.} More generally, it would be desirable to explore representations of chiral topological states using the ZXH-calculus, especially those with gapped bulk excitations, as those have been challenging to study as PEPS~\cite{Orus:2019vt}. { Interestingly, our discussion of symmetries suggests that a chiral ZXH diagram would necessarily represent a chiral state.
+For example, other higher-order topological phases could be built based on the coupled wire construction~\cite{Meng19}, which consists of piling coupled $d-1$-dimensional states together to construct $d$-dimensional topological states.} More generally, it would be desirable to explore representations of chiral topological states using the ZXH-calculus, especially those with gapped bulk excitations, as those have been challenging to study as PEPS~\cite{Orus:2019vt}. {However, it is worth remembering that injective MPS or PEPS cannot represent topological order~\cite{P_rez_Garc_a_2008,P_rez_Garc_a_2010}, a restriction which might present so-far unexplored complications in the ZXH formalism. } Interestingly, our discussion of symmetries suggests that a chiral ZXH diagram would necessarily represent a chiral state.
 However, finding which chiral ZXH diagrams possess non-trivial topological order remains an open question.
 One possible example of a chiral phase is one that would be realised by stacking $C_4$ symmetric 2D-HOTIS in Fig.~\ref{fig:HOTISPT} in such a way that for each consecutive layer the dangling spin-$1/2$ has moved one site along the edge.
 This state would have $C_4$ symmetry in each plane, but the end states will spiral in the $z$ direction, defining a 3D chiral state with no mirror symmetry.
-Lastly,} it is also worth investigating if the ZXH-calculus allows us to represent and apply matrix product operators (MPO) more efficiently, which are central to MPS-based algorithms~\cite{White1992,White1993,Schollwock11,10.21468/SciPostPhysLectNotes.5}.
+Lastly, it is also worth investigating if the ZXH-calculus allows us to represent and apply matrix product operators (MPO) more efficiently, which are central to MPS-based algorithms~\cite{White1992,White1993,Schollwock11,10.21468/SciPostPhysLectNotes.5}.
 For example, it might be possible for the MPO to be `compressed' using ZXH-calculus rewrite rules.
 Lastly, since the ZXH-representation of higher-dimensional Hilbert spaces are not conceptually different, the ZXH-calculus offers a practical way to describe and reason about a broad number of systems, not restricted to one or two spatial dimensions.